observablehq/framework/docs/getting-started.md

 ## Project structure

-A typical project might look like this:
+A typical project looks like this:

 ```
 .